coda/packs-sdk/docs/reference/sdk/enums/ParameterType.md

 • **File** = `"file"`

-Indicates a file that is a Coda file.
+Indicates a parameter that is a Coda file.
 The pack is passed a file URL.

 #### Defined in